schmirgeltoni/06-annotations-reflection/README.md

 ## Retrofit and Gson

-As you could see from the examples above, the actual response body of the CNJDB API looks like the following:
+As you could see from the examples above (and in most cases), the response body of the CNJDB API looks like the following:

 ```json
 {